2016 Rong | Water supply project

 – opening a canteen and handicraft workshop to create income to sustain the gardens in the future.

-In 2001 Farmer Tantoh started running sustainable landscaping and -gardening services throughout Donga-Mantung, a department of the Northwest Region with 337,533 inhabitants.
+The Northwest Region is one of Cameroons 10 regions, with a population of 2 million.
+In 2001 Farmer Tantoh started running sustainable landscaping services throughout the department.
 He and other locals started to plant organic lawns for members of their communities on the condition that they would later donate their seedlings for future projects, thus conserving local biodiversity.
 In addition, the creation of organic lawns and the plantation of plants with deep roots conserves the soil by protecting it from erosion, which also adds significantly to the structural integrity of the houses.
-The project is now continued through SYFA for more than 100 homes in local villages (including Nkambé, Tabenken, Moh, Kungi, Binshua, Ngi, Njap, Mbot, Binka, Taku, Ndu, Akweto and others).
+The project is now continued through SYFA for more than 100 homes in local villages.
 It’s growing popularity has also led many local inhabitants to plant organic lawns independently.
 Prominent examples in the area include:

-In 2001 Farmer Tantoh initiated a project at the Baptist church of Binju, a village of 5,000 people in Donga-Mantung, Northwest Region.
+Binju is village of 5,000 people in Nkambé, Donga-Mantung, Northwest Region.
+In 2001 Farmer Tantoh initiated a project at the village’s Baptist church.
 The area around the church was bushy, inhabited by wild animals and filled with broken bottles and litter before he began his work there.
 He and other members of the local community ploughed the yard and planted organic lawns and flowers, some of which came from Farmer Tantoh’s own collection while others were collected from the wild and some were donated.
 The grass and flowers make the place pretty, while their roots prevent soil erosion which threatens the structures stability.
 Their seeds are now used for various other sustainable landscaping and gardening projects in the area.
 Members of the congregation thereby also learned about the importance of environmental protection and sustainability.
 The church provided materials for the project and assisted in fencing the area.
 After completion, the renewed area around the church was proudly named «Garden of Eden» by the members of the congregation.
 The project is now continued by SYFA.
-Special thanks to Gregor Moray Smith and his family in Scotland as well as WWOOF UK.
+We thank Gregor Moray Smith and his family in Scotland as well as WWOOF UK.